ZackAkil/side-step-trainer/README.md

 ## How to Use
 1. **Allow Webcam Access:** Grant the browser permission to access your webcam.
 2. **(Optional) Select Camera:**  If you have multiple cameras, use the dropdown to select your preferred one.
 3. **Adjust Threshold:**  Use the slider to set the height percentage that triggers the visual cues.
-A higher threshold means you need to step higher.
+A higher threshold means you need to get closer to teh camera before you get a cue.
-4. **Start Stepping:**  Position yourself in front of the camera and start doing side steps.
-When your height reaches the set threshold, an arrow will appear on the screen, prompting you to step in that direction.
+4. **Start Stepping:**  Position yourself in front of the camera walk backwards until the arrow cue disapears.
+Run towards the camera, when you get close enough an arrow will appear on the screen, prompting you to step in that direction.

 ## Technologies Used
 - **TensorFlow.js:**  A JavaScript library for training and deploying machine learning models in the browser.